-As mentioned in The Oldest Ones in the Book, those tropes cannot be any more recent than 1960, and even then, that cutoff only applies to tropes originating with Television.
+As mentioned in The Oldest Ones in the Book, those tropes cannot be any more recent than 1980, and even then, that cutoff only applies to tropes originating with Television.
 Anything else has to be Older Than Cable TV, or around for more than 35 years.

 Use the discussion page to determine if one is older than this.

-Compare Newer Than They Think
+Compare Newer Than They Think.

-- '80s Hair: Because The Seventies had its own hair looks.
+- '80s Hair: Because The '70s had its own hair looks.

 - The Abridged Series: Since the Trope Maker is just a few years old.
 And if you count The Complete Works of William Shakespeare (abridged), that show was created in 1981, so it still counts as a "newest one in the book".

 - The Ahnold: A parody of 1980s action heroes like Arnold Schwarzenegger.